mbarclay/alternative-assets-fullstack/alternative-assets-backend/README.md

 - Python 3.12 or higher
 - Poetry for dependency management
-- Docker (optional, for containerized deployment)
+- Docker (optional, for containerised deployment)

 ## Clone the repository